 Rose family (Rosaceae)

-Description: This native perennial plant is about 1½–2½' tall and unbranched or sparingly so.
+Description: This herbaceous perennial plant is about 1½–2½' tall and unbranched or sparingly so.
 The lower central stem has long ascending hairs and short pubescent hairs, while the upper stem(s) has only short pubescent hairs; this stem (or stems) is terete (round in cross-section) and rather stout.
 The alternate leaves are odd-pinnate with 5-9 primary leaflets.
 Between adjacent pairs of primary leaflets, there is a single pair of secondary leaflets along the stalk (or rachis) of each compound leaf.
 The primary leaflets are up to 3" long and 1½" across; they are ovate, oval-ovate, or oblong-ovate in shape.
 The upper surface of each primary leaflet is dull green, hairless, and conspicuously veined; its margins are coarsely toothed.
 The lower surface of each primary leaflet is whitish green and pubescent.
 The secondary leaflets are much smaller in size than the primary leaflets, otherwise they share many of the same characteristics.
 The stalk (or rachis) of each compound leaf is light green and pubescent or hairy.
 At the base of each compound leaf, there is a pair of leafy stipules about 2/3" long.
 The stipules are coarsely toothed or cleft with pointed lobes.
 The upper stem(s) terminates in a spike-like raceme of flowers up to 1' long.
 The flowers are sparsely distributed along the stalk of the raceme.
 Normally, this raceme is straight and erect, but sometimes it leans over to one side or curves slightly.
 The stalk of the raceme is covered with short pubescent hairs.
 Each flower is up to 1/3" across; it has 5 yellow petals, 5 green sepals, and about 10 stamens.
 The petals are oblong in shape and spread outward while the flower is in bloom.
 The blooming period occurs from mid-summer to early fall and lasts about 1 month.
 Each flower is replaced by a green fruit that is broadly conical toward the bottom and pointed-turbinate toward the top.
 Along the upper rim of each fruit, there is a fringe of short hooked prickles.
 The fruits turn brown when they become mature.
 The root system is rhizomatous and fibrous.

 Cultivation: The preference is partial sun, moist to dry conditions, and a reasonably fertile soil containing some loam.